 - 2 Tablespoons Fresh Lemon Juice

-Using a double broiler, melt the chocolate and butter until smooth.
+- Using a double boiler, melt the chocolate and butter until smooth.
 Remove from heat and set aside.